-\subsection{Subprocedure Density Calculations}
+\subsection{Subprocedure density calculations}

-We calculate the density of Kodaira types $\mathfrak{r}=I_N^*$ for $N\geq 1$ and Tamagawa numbers $n=2,4$.
+We calculate the densities of the Kodaira types $\mathfrak{r}=I_N^*$ for $N\geq 1$ and the Tamagawa numbers $c=2,4$.
 Note that previously, the curve was reduced by removing $a_2$ with a translation on $x$ to obtain $G_P^{(3)}$.
 However, here the density is calculated in $G_P$ without the reduction.
 That is, the density is calculated for curves in long Weierstrass form.

-Let $X$ be the set of elliptic curves $E\in G_P$ such that $N_P(E)=0$ and Tate's algorithm enters the step 7 subprocedure when used on $E$.
-For $E\in X$, let $L(E)$ be the number of iterations of the step 7 subprocedure that are completed when Tate's algorithm is used on $E$.
+Let $X$ be the set of elliptic curves $E\in G_P$ such that $N_P(E)=0$ and Tate's algorithm enters the step 7 subprocedure when it is applied to $E$.
+For $E\in X$, let $L(E)$ be the number of iterations of the step 7 subprocedure that are completed when Tate's algorithm is applied to $E$.
 For a nonnegative integer $N$, let $X_N$ be the set of $E\in X$ such that $L(E)\geq N$.